ikuhamada/state-hands-on/CMD/CMD41/SC/index.rst

 Short description of the input variables can be found :doc:`here <co>`

 Let us review the job script by ``cat run.sh``
+(very short description on the available queues and job script can be found :doc:`here <ohtaka>`

 .. code:: bash